Computing a Group Action from the Class Field Theory of Imaginary Hyperelliptic Function Fields: Class field theory of imaginary hyperelliptic function fields

-\begin{proof}[Proof of Theorem~\ref{thm:grp-action}] Using the correspondence established in Proposition~\ref{prop:correspondence} between $\Lbar$-isomor\-phism classes of Drinfeld modules, we can associate to any Drinfeld module in $\Dr_1(\A_\HH, L)$ a Drinfeld module in $\Dr_2(\Fq[X], L)$ whose characteristic polynomial of the Frobenius endomorphism is $\xi$.
+Using the correspondence of Proposition~\ref{prop:correspondence} between $\Lbar$-isomor\-phism classes of Drinfeld modules, we can associate to any Drinfeld module in $\Dr_1(\A_\HH, L)$ a Drinfeld module in $\Dr_2(\Fq[X], L)$ whose characteristic polynomial of the Frobenius endomorphism is $\xi$.
 Throughout this proof, we fix a place $\Pid$ of $\overline{\Fq(X)}$ above $\pid$.
 Such a place defines a compatible discrete valuation ring $\OP^{(K)}$ in any finite extension $K$ of $\Fq(X)$.

 Let us prove the transitivity of the action.
 Let $j_1, j_2\in L$ be the $\j$-invariants of two Drinfeld modules $\phi,\psi\in \Dr_2(\Fq[X], L)$, whose characteristic polynomial of the Frobenius is $\xi$.
 Since the ideal $\langle p(\overline X)\rangle$ splits in $\A_\HH$ ($\langle p(\overline X)\rangle=\langle p(\overline X), \overline Y\rangle\cdot \langle p(\overline X), \overline Y+h(\overline X)\rangle$), Deuring's lifting theorems for Drinfeld modules \cite[Th.~3.4, Th.~3.5]{bae1992singular} (see~\cite[Ch.~13, §4]{lang1987elliptic} for the analogs for elliptic curves) imply that there exists a finite extension $K$ of $\Fq(X)$ and two $\C$-isomorphism classes of Drinfeld modules in $\Dr_2(\Fq[X], K)$, whose $\j$-invariants reduce to $j_1, j_2$ modulo $\Pid$.
 Those $\j$-invariants are algebraic integers in $\C$ \cite[§(4.3)]{gekeler1983}.
 Moreover, those classes contain Drinfeld modules $\phi', \psi'\in\Dr_2(\Fq[X], K)$ whose endomorphism rings are isomorphic to $\End(\phi) \simeq\End(\psi)\simeq\A_\HH$.
 Therefore those Drinfeld modules can be regarded as Drinfeld modules in $\Dr_{1,\Pid}(\A_\HH, K)$.
 Since $\star_K$ acts on $\Dr_{1, \Pid}(\A_\HH, K)$ \cite[Prop.~11.2]{hayes}, and the group action associated to $\star_\C$ is transitive (Theorem~\ref{thm:classfieldFF}), there is an ideal $\aid\subset\A_\HH$ such that $\aid\star_K \phi'$ is isomorphic to $\psi'$.
 Consequently, the $\j$-invariants $\aid\star_K \phi'$ and $\psi'$ are equal, and therefore their reduction modulo $\Pid$ equals $j_2$.
 Using Lemma~\ref{lem:Pidstab}, the $\j$-invariant of $\aid\star_K \phi'$ reduces modulo $\Pid$ to the $\j$-invariant of $\aid\star_{\OP^{(K)}/\Pid} \phi$, which therefore also equals $j_2$.
 Hence $\aid$ sends the $\Lbar$-isomorphism class of $\phi$ to that of $\psi$ via the $\star_{\Lbar}$ action (which is the same as the $\star_L$-action on $\phi$, since $\phi$ is defined over $L$).